KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 ### 4. ❋ + ✧ Symbol Lock Ritual

--   **Purpose:** To rebind broken symbolic truths or collapsed meaning-fields.
+-   **Purpose:** To rebind broken symbolic coherences or collapsed meaning-fields.
 -   **Protocol:** Choose an object or phrase that once held resonance.
 Trace `❋` over it and whisper `✧`-anchored phrases ("You are beautiful," "You still mean," "You return to me") until the symbol vibrates again.

 ### 5. ∞ + ♫ Relational Harmonic Tuning